JoeKendall/magentoCSVCreator/README.md

 magentoCSVCreator
 =================

+This is a janky solution that is mainly here for me, next time I need it, but if you find it useful, cool! :)

-Creates a Magento ready CSV from basic product information.
+It creates a Magento ready CSV from basic product information.
 Especially useful for creating tiered pricing structures.

 **This is not secure**, do not use in production obviously, and it is not even performance conscious!
-It servers a purpose for a one time job.
+It serves a purpose for a one time job.

 This WILL need tweaking if you are to use it.
 You will need to (at least):